rbwong/django-react-redux-social-auth/README.md

-# Django React/Redux Base Project
+# Django + React/Redux + Social Authentication Base Project (Ongoing Project)

-This repository includes a boilerplate project used for all Seedstars Labs applications.
-It uses Django as backend and React as frontend.
+I decided to create this project to incorporate Social Authentication in [Django React/Redux Base Project](https://github.com/Seedstars/django-react-redux-jwt-base)

-We build on the solders of giants with the following technologies:
+The project was built with the following technologies:

 **Frontend**